Climbing and via Ferrata in Guara

 Climbing in Riglos

-There are about 200 routes ranging between 200 and 300 m, except for the areas at the base and the small mallos, which barely exceed 100 m.
-Access any of the climbing areas from the town of Riglos.
+It has some 200 routes of between 200 and 300 metres, except for the areas at the base and the small mallos, where they hardly exceed 100 metres.
+The access to the climbing area of any of the sectors is the village of Riglos.

 If you want to get started or spend a day trying out climbing, our specialist partners will be delighted to organize guided activities for you.
 This way, you’ll only have to think about enjoying the rocks and fresh air in Guara and its surroundings.
 Check out our Guara Moments for Climbing Adventures.

-If you do things your way, remember that climbing is a regulated activity in the Sierra y Cañones de Guara Natural Park.
-Please consult the regulations.
+If you go on your own, remember that climbing is a regulated activity in the Sierra and Canyons of Guara Natural Park.
+Please check the regulations.

-In Guara, there are various via ferratas that are perfectly equipped and ideal for you to get started in this sport that closely resembles mountain climbing.
+In Guara there are several via ferratas that are perfectly equipped and ideal for beginners in this sport, which is very similar to climbing.

 - Via ferrata of Peñas Juntas.
 Blog article.

 - Vía ferrata Espolón de la Virgen, in Rodellar.
 Blog article.